bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 ## Publishing results

 The `publishDir` directive allows for the outputs from a process to be published to a specified directory.
-This is convenient for those output files that are not intermediate files but are needed as final output files.
+This is convenient for the final outputs produced by the pipeline rather than having to hunt through the work directories.

 ```
 // junction_detection.nf

-/// ...
+...

 process find_junction_spanning_reads {